List of Bleach characters: Kisuke Urahara

 Kisuke is eventually revealed to be actually the former Captain of Squad 12 after being promoted from his 3rd seat in Squad 2.
 He also founded the Shinigami Research and Development Institute.
-A century ago, Kisuke caught Sōsuke Aizen in the act of converting Hiyori and their fellow Soul Reapers into Hollows.
+A century ago, Kisuke caught Sousuke Aizen in the act of converting Hiyori and their fellow Soul Reapers into Hollows.
 Though Kisuke managed to save them by turning them into Vizards, learning that Aizen was after the Hōgyoku (崩玉) he developed, Kisuke is forced to leave the Soul Society when framed for the crime and go into hiding in the World of the Living.
 Though he attempted to dispose of the Hōgyoku in the gigai he developed for Rukia, Aizen obtained the sphere.
 Later aiding the Soul Society in their battle against Aizen by creating a Fake Karakura Town, Kisuke engages Aizen in battle and is initially defeated.
 However, though defeated, Kisuke placed a special kidō seal on Aizen that activated after the Hōgyoku rejected Aizen as its master.

 As a former captain, he is also adept in using high-level kidō and uses a sharp tactical style of combat.
 His zanpakutō is a shikomizue named Benihime (紅姫).
 In this form it has three known special abilities: it can create a polygonal "blood mist shield" capable of blocking most attacks, a crimson-colored energy blast which is similar to a cero, and an explosion that combines volatile energy with a net.
-Benihime's bankai is Kannonbiraki Benihime Aratame (観音開紅姫改メ), which takes the form of a giant doll-like woman that appears kneeling behind Urahara.
+Kisuke's bankai is Kannonbiraki Benihime Aratame (観音開紅姫改メ), which takes the form of a giant doll-like woman that appears kneeling behind Urahara.
 According to Urahara, those afflicted having seams appear on them, his bankai has the power to restructure anything it touches and can repair, rip, or optimize a person affected by the bankai.
 Its powers were vaguely hinted towards when Urahara was asked to use it to help train Sado, with Urahara stating that his bankai is not fit for such a purpose.
 Aizen has commented on Urahara's ability, calling him the only man whose intellect exceeds his own.
 Kubo has commented on Urahara, saying he is based on Snufkin, whom he thought was cool.

 He is voiced by Shin-ichiro Miki in the Japanese version of the anime and by Michael Lindsay in the English dub until episode 214 where the role was recast to Doug Erholtz starting from episodes 231.
 He is played by Seiichi Tanabe in the live action movie.